syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as **“OlapClientServiceController.cs”**, click **Add.**

-Now, WebAPI controller is added into your application successfully that contains the following file.
+Now, WebAPI controller is added into your application successfully with the following file.
+The utilization of this file will be explained in the following sections.

 * OlapClientServiceController.cs

-N> While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
+N> While adding WebAPI Controller Class, name it with the suffix “Controller” which is mandatory.
 For example, in demo the controller is named “OlapClientServiceController”.

 Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `OlapClientServiceController.cs` file.